tenlevels/spruce/README.md

   N64/DC/PSP

   - I consider these "BONUS".
 If any games play and you enjoy it, GREAT!
 Do not expect these systems to run smooth.
 Again...
 Bonus!
+  - N64 controls - I did not touch these.
+The controller mapped on a hanheld seemed funky to me.
+I will wait for the community to let me know what they like for controls and will update for next release.

  ARCADE GAMES: